The Student Organization Catering Fund

 1. A brief description of your event

-2. A description of how having free catering at your event will allow you to expand the reach of your event (additoinal speakers, more marketing, etc.).
+2. A description of how having free catering at your event will allow you to expand the reach of your event (additional speakers, enhanced marketing, etc.)

-- These three items (the description of the event and the extention of your programming reach as well as the form) will serve as the materials upon which the decisions are made.
+- These three items (the description of the event, the programming expansion description, and the completed form) will serve as the materials upon which the decisions are made.